irdest/irdest/docs/developer/src/technical/specification.md

 A `ManifestFrame` contains a binary encoded version of the "Read Capability".
-If this manifest is too large for the containing .carrcarrier frame, it is split into multiple frames (see [Appendix A:
+If this manifest is too large for the containing carrier frame, it is split into multiple frames (see [Appendix A:
 Manifest Frame](#Manifest-Frame))